zerjz/lexitron/dragons-dexterity.md

 **Subclass:** [Dragoncaller](dragoncaller)

-**Spell Effect:** Fills our target with the spirit of the dragons, increasing their dexterity.
+**Spell Effect:** Fills your target with the spirit of the dragons, increasing their dexterity.

-# Header